LEADING OFF: Weathers-Widener in rookie mat, deGrom vs Bosox

 WORTH A SHOT

-Brandon Nimmo, the NL leader in on-base percentage at .477, is hoping to get back in the lineup for the Mets a day after sitting out with a right hip impingement.
-Nimmo got an injection in the hip during a day off Monday, and New York said he would be recovered within 24-48 hours of the shot.
+Brandon Nimmo, with a .470 on-base percentage, is hoping to get back in the lineup for the Mets a day after not starting because of a right hip impingement.
+Nimmo got an injection in the hip during a day off Monday and struck out as a pinch-hitter Tuesday night.

 Jacob deGrom (2-1, 0.31) is set to face Boston in the finale of a two-game set in Queens.
 DeGrom struck out a career-high 15 in a two-hit shutout of Washington in his previous start.